Key Ingredient

-Tomato and Goat Cheese Tarts, from Ina Garten
+Tomato & Goat Cheese Tarts, from Ina Garten

 This recipe is slightly adapted from Ina Garten’s Cookbook “Barefoot Contessa Back to Basics”.